Masood-Lab/PDAC_Mets/README.md

-# Spatially Resolved Transcriptomics Atlas of Matched Primary and Metastatic Pancreatic Cancer reveal principles of Ecological Adaptation.
+# Spatial Transcriptomic Analysis Of Primary And Metastatic Pancreatic Cancers Highlights Tumor Microenvironmental Heterogeneity.

 ![Untitled](https://github.com/Masood-Lab/PDAC_Mets/assets/154272206/8b06c1ce-94c6-4790-9cba-7cd5e08dac38)

 ## Abstract
 ###
-While spatial, cellular, and molecular landscape of resected pancreatic ductal adenocarcinoma (PDAC) are well characterized, spatial metastasis ecology remains elusive.
-Using spatially resolved transcriptomics on matched primary and metastatic PDACs uncovered conserved fibrotic, metabolic, and immunosuppressive spatial ecotype continuum across anatomical regions.
-Although conserved, spatial ecotype enrichment differs between primary tumors and their metastasis, enabling growth and survival.
-A distinct immune ecotype enriched in metastases revealed pro- and anti-tumor immune phenotypes, highlighting an intrinsic “tug-of-war”.
-Though crucial for tumor growth, spatial ecotype enrichment differences necessitate personalized mapping in each patient’s unique microenvironment to allow tailored treatment.
-By conceptualizing PDAC as a heterogeneous ecosystem, we demonstrate proof-of-concept by aligning ecotype blueprints with a drug database to define therapeutic vulnerabilities for various ecotypes in both primary and metastatic tumors.
-This work offers comprehensive insights into the metastatic biology of PDAC and will serve as a valuable resource for therapeutic development against this deadly malignancy.
+Although the spatial, cellular, and molecular landscapes of resected pancreatic ductal adenocarcinoma (PDAC) are well documented, the characteristics of its metastatic ecology remain elusive.
+By applying spatially resolved transcriptomics to matched primary and metastatic PDAC samples, we discovered a conserved continuum of fibrotic, metabolic, and immunosuppressive spatial ecotypes across anatomical regions.
+We observed spatial tumor microenvironment heterogeneity spanning beyond previously appreciated in PDAC.
+Through comparative analysis, we show the  spatial ecotypes exhibit distinct enrichment between primary and metastatic sites, implying adaptability to the local environment for survival and progression.
+The invasive border ecotype exhibits both protumorigenic and antitumorigenic cell-type enrichment, suggesting a potential immunotherapy target.
+The ecotype heterogeneity across patients emphasizes the need to map individual patient landscapes to develop personalized treatment strategies.
+Collectively, our findings provide critical insights into metastatic PDAC biology and serve a valuable resource for future therapeutic exploration and molecular investigations.
+.

 #### Additional Data
 Click [here](https://zenodo.org/records/10712047) for additional files used for the analysis.